openaps/docs/docs/index.rst

 The DIY part of OpenAPS is important.
 While formal training or experience as an engineer or a developer is not a prerequisite, a growth mindset is required to learn to work with the "building blocks" that will help you develop your OpenAPS instance.
 Remember as you consider this project that this is not a "set and forget" system; an OpenAPS implementation requires diligent and consistent testing and monitoring to ensure each piece of the system is monitoring, predicting, and controlling as desired.
 The performance and quality of your system lies solely with you.

 This community of contributors believes in "paying it forward," and individuals who are implementing these tools are asked to contribute by asking questions, helping improve documentation, and contributing in other ways.
-OpenAPS System Development Phases

-This documentation is organized into a series of phases that progressively build upon the openaps development tools towards a working OpenAPS system.
-The phases are as follows:

-    Phase 0: General Setup
-    Get the equipment you need; record baseline data, configure your hardware, install software, and become familiar with the openaps environment.

-    Phase 1: Monitoring and Visualization Setup
-    Prepare Nightscout or other visualization tools that are key for monitoring a closed loop.

-    Phase 2: Creating a a PLGM or open loop
-    Use the setup script to build a basic loop; you can choose to run the loop manually ("open loop" mode), or automate your loop.
-At this stage, you should review and refine algorithms, test different scenarios for safety, etc.

-    Phase 3: Understanding Your Loop and Tweaking Settings Analyze the basal recommendations that are outputted from your system; run in a test environment for multiple days to configure safety settings that are right for you before moving forward.

-    Phase 4: Iterate and Improve the Closed Loop
-    At the end of the previous stages and after 3 consecutive nights with no hardware failures and at least 1 night without low alarms, you can move into advanced features like meal-assist and auto-sensitivity tuning.
-Also improve the functionality of the system with additional software or hardware development